-- On June 1, 2017, the Company launched "Sienna for Seniors," an integrated, company-wide charitable giving program.
-The program supports marginalized seniors facing economic and social challenges in the local communities that the Company serves.
-In 2018, approximately \$216,000 was raised.
-Funds remain in the community in which they were raised, supporting charities with seniors-focused programs that include the United Way, regional Alzheimer Societies, and other local charities. - The Company's involvement and support of advancing research in seniors' living includes the following projects and research partners: - a program aimed to reduce emergency room transfers in cooperation with the William Osler Health System; - improving emotional health of older adults through better understanding of the impact of virtual reality in cooperation with the Centre for Elder Research, Sheridan College; - the promotion of increased participation of older adults in making care decisions in a collaborative environment in cooperation with the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto and Baycrest Health Sciences; and - a study focused on the impact of nutrition in long-term care communities in cooperation with the University of Waterloo and Schlegel Research Institute for Aging. - Sienna collaborates with over 50 local educational institutions to innovate and bring best practices in seniors' living and care to its residences.
+- The Company's involvement and support of advancing research in seniors' living includes the following projects and research partners: - a program aimed to reduce emergency room transfers in cooperation with the William Osler Health System; - the promotion of open communication between families, residents and team members in cooperation with the Alzheimer Society of Canada; - improving emotional health of older adults through better understanding of the impact of virtual reality in cooperation with the Centre for Elder Research, Sheridan College; - the promotion of increased participation of older adults in making care decisions in a collaborative environment in cooperation with the Lawrence S. Bloomberg Faculty of Nursing, University of Toronto and Baycrest Health Sciences; and - a study focused on the impact of nutrition in long-term care communities in cooperation with the University of Waterloo and Schlegel Research Institute for Aging. - Sienna collaborates with over 60 local educational institutions to innovate and bring best practices in seniors' living and care to its residences.
 With a focus on diversity, the partnerships with these institutions facilitate student placements, applied research, and continuous professional development.
 Sienna places a strong emphasis on being part of every community it serves through hiring locally within its communities.